realiotech/realio-network-docs/docs/03-validators/07-security.md

 :::important

-The [Tendermint Validators Doc](https://docs.tendermint.com/v0.34/tendermint-core/validators.html) should be reviewed, especially for running mainnet nodes.
+The [CometBFT Validators Doc](https://docs.cometbft.com/v0.34/core/validators) should be reviewed, especially for running mainnet nodes.
 There is a wealth of information there including configuration options, security, production readiness, and more.

 :::